Measure transport with kernel mean embeddings: Numerical experiments

 In our experiments, we employ two positive definite kernel functions: the quadratic kernel, as defined in \eqref{eq:quadratic_kernel}, and the Gaussian characteristic kernel \eqref{eq:Gaussian kernel}, also called radial basis function (RBF) kernel.
-To improve reproducibility, we generate samples for Gaussian prior distributions by creating a uniformly distributed Sobol sequence (using the \emph{Sobol} Julia package), which is then transformed into normally distributed pseudo-random numbers using the Gaussian inverse c.d.f..
-Furthermore, recall that the time-dependent matrix $C_t$ is chosen as the ensemble covariance matrix at each iteration, see \eqref{eq:ensemble covariance}.\\
+To improve reproducibility, we generate samples for Gaussian prior distributions by creating uniformly distributed Sobol sequences (using the \emph{Sobol} Julia package\footnote{\href{https://github.com/JuliaMath/Sobol.jl}{https://github.com/JuliaMath/Sobol.jl}}), which are then transformed into normally distributed pseudo-random numbers using the Gaussian inverse c.d.f..
+Furthermore, recall that the time-dependent matrix $C_t$ is chosen as the ensemble covariance matrix at each iteration, see \eqref{eq:ensemble covariance}.